-£8.9m - £9.2m in total
+- £8.79m in total

-£1.8m from Green Homes Grant LAD1
+- £1.8m from Green Homes Grant LAD1

-£3.7m from Decent Homes related work
+- £3.7m from Decent Homes related work

-£850,000 from ECO 4

-£2.9m - £3.3m currently unfunded
+- £3.29m from the Social Housing Decarbonisation Fund

-Non-traditional construction types do not deliver a C energy performance rating in the Runnymede Borough; these are listed below: -
+Below are the construction types that currently do not deliver a C energy performance rating in the Runnymede Borough: -

-The non-traditional construction types in the 'Parkside' regeneration area have been units taken out of this list (102 units in RBC's ownership).
+The non-traditional construction types in the 'Parkside/Braeside' regeneration area have been units taken out of this list (80 units in RBC's ownership)

 Construction Type Construction Methodology Number of units

 BISF 1947-50 Precast concrete with steel 8

-frame.
-No cavity wall
+0 11 1017 1000 frame.
+No cavity wall 10

 Cornish 1947 - 1960 Type 1 pre-cast reinforced 18

 concrete panel walls at ground

 floor level and second storey

 accommodation within in a

 timber framed mansard roof.

 Type 2 Cornish Units are

 generally two storey

 residential properties with pre-

 cast reinforced concrete

 external walls over both

 storeys.

+Orlit 1945-1960 36

-Orlit 1945-1960 precast concrete frame 36
+Onit 1945-1960 precast concrete frame 30

 structure, externally clad with

 2-inch reinforced concrete

 hollow blocks.